Referral and resubmission

 Notes for guidance

 Alongside the report on the examination, the examiners are required to prepare Notes for Guidance which outlines the changes which are required.
-The Notes for Guidance will set out what needs to be done in order for the thesis to reach the standards required for the award of the degree and will specify the sections or aspects of the thesis which are in need of improvement and information about what work is required to enable you to revise the thesis for resubmission to meet the standard required for award.
+The Notes for Guidance will set out the sections or aspects of the thesis which are in need of improvement and information about what work is required to enable you to revise the thesis for resubmission to meet the standard required for award.

 Supervision during the referral period